HappyFrowl/documentation/Linux/SystemAdministration.md

   * EFI system partition is identified
   * BIOS/UEFI loads the primary boot loader from the MBR or GPT, and loads the partition table with

 **2. GRUB2**
 * GRUB2 selects the OS
 * GRUB2 determines the kernel and locates the kernel binary on the disk
 * GRUB2 loads the kernel into memory and runs the kernel code

 **3. Linux Kernel**
-* Kernel is loaded
-* Kernel data structures get instantiated
+* After the kernel is loaded, data structures are instantiated
-* Kernel checks the hardware, and decompresses the `initrd` or `initramfs` image to load the hardware drivers and other device drivers into memory \
+* Kernel checks the hardware, and decompresses the `initrd` or `initramfs` image to load the hardware drivers and other device drivers into memory
   * `initramfs` contains all the drivers
 * Virtual devices such as RAID and LVM are initialized here
 * Kernel mounts the main root partition and releases unused memory back into the system